ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 CPU hours   : 9.4
 ```

+If your slurm looks like this and you can't find errors, then your run probably work fine!

+Thus, you should see the directories:
+* work
+* preprocess
+* output

+&nbsp;
+&nbsp;

 **ERRORS**

 `rainbow_bridge` will hault when encounter an error, so I usually go straight to the bottom of the
 slurm out file and see if I got all checkmarks or there is some error(s).

 If you see an error at the bottom, there is likely another error before this (one error causes others downstream).